Michael Massey Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners allow the fourth-fewest home runs in baseball (137 total, 1.1 per game).
+- Mariners pitchers combine to allow the fourth-fewest home runs in baseball (138 total, 1.1 per game).

-- His most recent appearance came on Saturday against the Houston Astros, when the righty threw six innings, surrendering two earned runs while giving up eight hits.
+- The righty's last time out was on Tuesday against the Chicago White Sox, when he tossed seven innings, surrendering one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.